LeoKuhorev/reading-notes/readings/github_actions_cd.md

   - open your repo on GH and copy the ssh link to it
   - run `git remote set-url origin git@github.com:<org_name>/<repo_name>.git`

-**_That's it, you can try to run `git pull` now to see if it works. <br> The next step will be allowing our GH repo to establish SSH connection with the server.
+**_That's it, you can now run `git pull` to see if this works. <br> The next step will be allowing our GH repo to establish SSH connection with the server.
 To do so we will need to:_**

 ### Generate new private key and add it to the repo